-FSA has partnered with Zipcar to bring cars-on-demand at Downstate.
-The world's largest car sharing organization, offers a convenient and environmentally friendly alternative to owning an automobile.
+FSA has partnered with Zipcar to bring the world's largest car sharing organization to Downstate.
+Zipcars offers a convenient and environmentally friendly alternative to owning an automobile.
 Two Zipcars, a Toyota Prius and a Honda CRV, are located in the State Garage on East 34th Street.
-Low DMC discounted rates start at \$11 per hour or \$77 per day (plus tax, as of May, 2010) and includes gas and insurance!
-Please visit us online at www.downstate.edu/zipcar
+Low DMC discounted membership rates is \$25/year - that's a 70% saving over the Zipcar standard rate of \$85/year with rental rates starting at \$11 per hour or \$77 per day (plus tax, as of May, 2011) and includes gas and insurance!